 - The CPB was replaced by the PRA Buffer; - The Capital Conservation Buffer ("CCB") came into effect.
 The purpose of this buffer is to enable firms to absorb losses in stressed periods.
 A CCB of 2.5% will be required to be maintained above the regulatory minimum capital requirement, with this requirement being phased-in in accordance with the transition timetable set out in the CRD; and - The Countercyclical Buffer ("CCyB") came into effect.
-This buffer required firms to build up capital when aggregate growth in credit is judged to be associated with a build-up of system-wide risk.
+This buffer required firms to build up capital when aggregate growth in credit is judged to be associated with a build-up of systemwide risk.
 The buffer can be drawn down to absorb losses during periods of stress.
 Responsibility for setting the CCyB rate rests with the individual members of the European Union and in the UK the Financial Policy Committee ("FPC") is responsible for setting the CCyB rate that applies to UK exposures.
 In December 2015 the FPC signalled its intention to set the UK CCyB rate in the region of 1% in a standard risk environment and that this would be implemented gradually, with an initial rate for 2016 set at 0%.
-On 29th March 2016 the FPC announced that it was increasing the UK CCyB rate from 0% to 0.5% of risk-weighted assets with effect from 29 March 2017.
-Subsequently on 5th July 2016 the FPC noted that with immediate effect the UK CCyB would be set at 0.0%.
-At its meeting on 21 June 2017 the FPC decided that the rate would revert to the original rate of 0.5% with effect from June 2018, and at their meeting in November 2017 increased the rate to 1% (effective November 2018).
+At its meeting on 21 June 2017 the FPC decided that the rate would be 0.5% with effect from June 2018, and at their meeting in November 2017 increased the rate to 1% (effective November 2018), and this was the rate applicable as at 31 December 2019.